coldoe/SpringMVC-CarDetailing/README.md

 - Username:letsbegin
 - Password:/<'^^qcyi23+4v%d
 - Then go to the navbar and click "Let's start"
-- Add users with different groups
+- Add users to the different groups
 - Have fun and click star on repo <3

-TODO: